Reverse isoperimetric inequalities for Lagrangian intersection Floer theory: Introduction

-\end{mainthm} Here, $U_s=\bigcup_i N_s(L_i)$, where $N_s(L_i)$ is a tubular neighborhood of $L_i$ of radius $s$, and $B^c=X-B$.
-By modifying the almost complex structure to make transverse intersections locally standard (\cref{prop:transverseLocallyStandard}), we get the following result. \begin{maincor} For any collection of Lagrangian submanifolds $L_1, \ldots, L_j\subset X$ which have pairwise disjoint transverse intersections, there exists a choice of almost complex structure so that a reverse isoperimetric inequality as in (\ref{eq:reverseIsoperimetricInequality}) holds. \end{maincor} \begin{remark} As one will see below, given Lagrangian submanifolds $L_1,\dots, L_j$ with pairwise disjoint transverse intersections and an $\omega$-compatible almost complex structure $J'$, the almost complex structure $J$ satisfying the conclusions of \cref{cor:maincor} can be taken to be $C^0$-close to $J'$ and equal to $J'$ outside $B$. \end{remark} The proof of \cref{thm:reverseIsoperimetricInequality} follows the lines of \cite{duval2016result}, who observes that the square of the distance function $\rho: N_{D_r}(L)\to \RR$ can be perturbed to give a strictly plurisubharmonic function $h: N_{D_r}(L)\to \RR$ which vanishes on $L$ with weakly plurisubharmonic square root.
-In that vein, we produce a function $h: U_s\to \RR$ which is a small perturbation of $\rho_i: U_s\to \RR$ away from a neighborhood of the intersection locus $\cup_{i,j} L_i\cap L_j$ and has weakly plurisubharmonic square root in a neighborhood of the intersection locus.
+The proof of \cref{thm:reverseIsoperimetricInequality} follows the lines of \cite{duval2016result}, who observes that the square of the distance function $\rho: N_{\injr}(L)\to \RR$ can be perturbed to give a strictly plurisubharmonic function $h: N_{\injr}(L)\to \RR$ which vanishes on $L$ with weakly plurisubharmonic square root.
+In that vein, we produce a function $h: U_{\injr}\to \RR$ which is a small perturbation of $\rho_i: U_{\hght}\to \RR$ away from a neighbourhood of the intersection locus $\cup_{i,j} L_i\cap L_j$ and has weakly plurisubharmonic square root in a neighbourhood of the intersection locus.
 The proof of \cref{thm:reverseIsoperimetricInequality} can be broken into three steps: \begin{description} \item[\cref{subsec:localModels}] Constructing local models for $h$ near the intersection locus.
-When $L_i, L_j$ have intersections of the form given by \cref{def:locallyStandard}, we show that $\sqrt{\rho_i\rho_j}$ is weakly plurisubharmonic in a neighborhood of the intersection locus. \item[\cref{subsec:interpolation}] Showing that we can interpolate between the local models near the intersection, and the function $\rho_i$ away from the intersection while remaining weakly plurisubharmonic. \item[\cref{subsec:RII}] Modifying \citeauthor{duval2016result}'s proof to instead use the function $h: U_s\to \RR$. \end{description} We delay the proofs in \cref{subsec:localModels} that the local models of $h$ are plurisubharmonic until \cref{sec:pshProofs} to improve readability.
+When $L_i$ and $L_j$ have intersections of the form given by \cref{def:locallyStandard}, we show that $\sqrt{\rho_i\rho_j}$ is weakly plurisubharmonic in a neighbourhood of the intersection locus. \item[\cref{subsec:interpolation}] Showing that we can interpolate between the local models near the intersection and the function $\rho_i$ away from the intersection while remaining weakly plurisubharmonic. \item[\cref{subsec:RII}] Modifying \citeauthor{duval2016result}'s proof to instead use the function $h: U_s\to \RR$. \end{description} We delay the proofs in \cref{subsec:localModels} that the local models of $h$ are plurisubharmonic until \cref{sec:pshProofs} to improve readability.